Diffusion of charged particles in a stochastic force-free magnetic field: Force-free field

-Here $K(\kappa)$ and $E(\kappa)$ are complete elliptic integrals of the first and second kinds, respectively.
-The obtained expression is valid for untrapped particles, $\kappa <1$.
-For trapped particles, $\kappa> 1$, it should be analytically continued into the region $\kappa> 1$.
-That corresponds to the integration over $\psi$ between the turning points $\sin(\psi/2) = \pm 1/\kappa $.
-Remind that particles are trapped only in $z$ direction (cyclotron rotation), but are free in directions $x$ and $y$.
-As a result, we obtain
+We note that $\mathrm{sign}(v_z) $ does not enter in the answer explicitly, because for $v_z <0$ we change the integration limits.
+Expression (\ref{xvEK}) is valid for untrapped particles, $\kappa^2 <1 $.
+For trapped particles, $\kappa^2>1$, we should analytically continue the expression (\ref{xvEK}) into the region $\kappa^2>1$.
+The analytical continuation corresponds to integration over $\psi$ between turning points $\sin(\psi/2) = \pm 1/\kappa $.
+We recall that particles are trapped only in the $ z $ direction, but freely move in directions $ x $ and $ y $.
+As a result, we get

 where